 Oak Bay Heritage is the umbrella for the Commission and Foundation.

-The Oak Bay Heritage Foundation was established in 1992, and is seperately incorporated under the Society Act.
+The Oak Bay Heritage Foundation was established in 1992, and is separately incorporated under the Society Act.
 One of its purposes is to provide cost-sharing grants to owners of designated and registered properties to assist with preservation, maintenance or restoration.
 The Foundation also promotes education and awareness of heritage in Oak Bay; this is done through the annual fall lecture series and other events or workshops that may be sponsored throughout the year.

 In addition, the Foundation provides fine bronze Century House plaques at reasonable cost to ownders of Oak Bay 'century' homes, one hundred or more years old.